SaeedTaghavi/CS/docs/OS/midterm.md

     - What does POSIX API offers to programmers, compared to the offering of ANSI C to programmers?
 (8pts)

         - <span style="color:red">Any program written only in ANSI C and without any hardware dependent assumptions is virtully guaranteed to compile correctly on any platform with a conforming C implementation.
         - <span style="color:red">POSIX is an acronym for "Portable Operating System Interface".
-POSIX is for software compatibility with variants of Unix and other operating systems.
+POSIX is for software compatibility with variants of UNIX and other operating systems.

 5. In the ordinary virtualization design, the virtualization layer runs in the system mode.